zhengzaixiazai/autosub/README.md

 Except the PyPI version, others include non-original codes not from the original repository.

+0.4.0 > autosub

+- These versions are only compatible with Python 2.7.

+0.5.6a >= autosub >= 0.4.0

-After autosub-0.4.0, all of the codes is compatible with both Python 2.7 and Python 3.
+- These versions are compatible with both Python 2.7 and Python 3.
 It don't matter if you change the Python version in the installation commands below.

-About the dependencies installation.
-If you install autosub by pip, ffmpeg and ffmpeg-normalize won't be installed together not like the Python site-packages already listed on the `setup.py` or `requirements.txt`.
-You need to install them separately.
-But of course they are optional.
-They aren't necessary if you only use autosub to translate your subtitles.
+autosub >= 0.5.7a

+- These versions are only compatible with Python 3.

 ffmpeg, ffprobe, ffmpeg-normalize need to be put on one of these places to let the autosub detect and use them.
 The following codes are in the [constants.py](autosub/constants.py).
 Priority is determined in order.